Orbiter-Finance/papers/new_era/new_era.md

 - **Lightweight:** ZKP usually requires a high requirement on system hardware configurations.
 High system requirements will reduce user participation and exacerbate network centralization.
 We divide the transaction into minor units through batching, which encourages any user to contribute proof and verification to this network to ensure a high degree of decentralization of the Orbiter network.
 - **Scalability:** As lightweight clients are supported, Orbiter Network could scale to over 200K+ nodes working simultaneously.
 Merker tree is stored locally on Data Nodes, while only Merker tree head is submitted to the mainnet.
 - **Zero Knowledge Proof (ZKP):** Orbiter network implements ZKPs to ensure data privacy and integrity, allowing nodes to validate transactions without revealing the underlying data, which enhances security by preventing data leaks and unauthorized access.
-- **Governance:** The ROB network features a built-in governance system in which stakeholders vote on network decisions, including protocol upgrades and resource allocation, aiming to create a decentralized autonomous community.
+- **Governance:** The Orbiter Network features a built-in governance system in which stakeholders vote on network decisions, including protocol upgrades and resource allocation, aiming to create a decentralized autonomous community.
-- **Consensus Mechanism:** The ROB network node uses Delegate Proof of Stake (DPoS) to vote on information signatures, which is fast and efficient.
+- **Consensus Mechanism:** The Orbiter Network node uses Delegate Proof of Stake (DPoS) to vote on information signatures, which is fast and efficient.
 If 2/3 of the nodes are verified for one transaction, the transaction is approved.
-- **Flexibility:** Smart contracts on ROB can be modified and upgraded, allowing developers to improve their applications without needing to deploy new contracts from scratch.
+- **Flexibility:** Smart contracts on Orbiter Network can be modified and upgraded, allowing developers to improve their applications without needing to deploy new contracts from scratch.
 The producers are assigned fine-grained responsibilities, with specific permission granted, enabling complex permission structures.
-- **Usability:** Orbiter provides comprehensive tools and documentation for developers, including SDKs, APIs, and a developer portal to facilitate DApp development.
+- **Usability:** Orbiter Network provides comprehensive tools and documentation for developers, including SDKs, APIs, and a developer portal to facilitate DApp development.
 - **Interoperability:** The Orbiter network is designed to support communication and interaction between different blockchain networks within Vizing Station, enabling interoperability and the creation of a broader blockchain ecosystem.

-Now that the Vizing Station is online and operational, we plan to launch the Orbiter Testnet in 2024.
+Now that the Vizing Station is online and operational[@VizingOnline], we plan to launch the Orbiter Testnet in 2024.

 # Multi-Prover Scheme For Vizing ZK-Rollup